Lubomyr Melnyk: piano or life

 Spotlights 20.05.2022

-For more than fifty years, this Ukrainian pianist has been spreading the world with a deluge of notes played at full speed, giving birth to a style of which he is the sole master: continuous music.
-Here are a few keys to the abundant work of this musician, which does not leave one untouched.
+For over fifty years, this Ukrainian pianist has been spreading the world with a deluge of notes played at top speed, giving birth to a style of which he is the sole master: continuous music.
+Here are a few keys to the abundant work of this musician who leaves no one unscathed.

-The war in Ukraine has sadly raised the profile of a whole host of forgotten or underestimated musicians.
-The worldwide feeling of compassion has given rise to a fair revaluation of the Ukrainian musical heritage.
-Lubomyr Melnyk, who is very active on Twitter and Youtube, has not been outdone in taking a courageous stand and has been doing so for several years.
-Unfortunately, Melnyk's music does not yet benefit from serious critical attention.
-His place in the contemporary musical landscape is a little out of place, a sentimental minimalist for some or a simple virtuoso for others.
-The only thing is that he fills the Gaîté Lyrique in Paris or the Ancienne Belgique in Brussels more easily than the Auditorium in Lyon or the Philharmonie in Berlin.
+The war in Ukraine has sadly lifted the veil on a whole host of forgotten or underestimated musicians.
+The worldwide feeling of compassion has given rise to a fair reappraisal of Ukraine's musical heritage.
+Very active on Twitter and Youtube, Lubomyr Melnyk has not been outdone in his courageous stance, and has been for several years.
+Unfortunately, Melnyk's music has yet to benefit from serious critical scrutiny.
+His place in the contemporary musical landscape is a little out of place, a sentimental minimalist for some, or a simple virtuoso for others.
+The only observation: he fills the Gaîté Lyrique in Paris or the Ancienne Belgique in Brussels more easily than the Lyon Auditorium or the Berlin Philharmonic.

-Lubomyr Melnyk's videos generate thousands, if not millions of views, but one in particular has brought him to the attention of the general public.
-The one in which we see him playing in front of the BBC cameras at an uncommon speed improved arpeggios, full of accidental notes forming a long, soaring and incessant melody.
-And in this video two records are broken: that of the fastest pianist in the world (with more than 19 notes per second in each hand) and that of the highest number of notes in one hour: Melnyk manages to maintain a speed of 13 notes per second simultaneously in both hands, producing a remarkable total of 93,650 notes!
+Lubomyr Melnyk's videos generate thousands, if not millions of views, but one in particular brought him to the attention of the general public.
+It shows him playing enhanced arpeggios with uncommon speed in front of the BBC cameras, peppered with accidental notes that form a long, soaring, incessant melody.
+And in this video, two records are broken: that of the world's fastest pianist (with over 19 notes per second in each hand) and that of the greatest number of notes in one hour: Melnyk manages to maintain a speed of 13 notes per second simultaneously in both hands, producing a remarkable total of 93,650 notes!
 So much for lovers of records and continuous sounds.

 The word is out.
 Lubomyr Melnyk holds this term dearer than anything else.
-This is what he told me when I asked him about it for this column: "Continuous music was born at the Paris Opera in 1973.
-I was hungry and devoted to the piano... a good combination!... and I played the piano for Carolyn Carlson 's magical modern dance workshops in the attic of the Paris Opera.
-There was a need to create a "sound room" with walls and floors for the dancers to work in - a spiritual sound room - and it had to be continuous so that the 20 dancers could work in it one by one.
-I wanted to do with my 10 fingers the same effects as the American composers who used 15 musicians.
-This is how continuous music was born.
-It is a milestone in the history of the piano!
-It is definitely a radically new piano technique.
-It has to be learned, studied, and takes years of devotion before you can really play!
+Here's what he had to say when I interviewed him for this review: "Continuous music was born at the Paris Opera in 1973.
+I was hungry and devoted to the piano... a good combination!... and I played the piano for Carolyn Carlson 's magical modern dance workshops in the attic of the Paris Opéra.
+At the time, there was a need to create a "sound room" with walls and floors for the dancers to work on - a spiritual sound room - and this room had to be continuous so that the 20 dancers could work in it one by one.
+With my 10 fingers, I wanted to achieve the same effects as the American composers who used 15 musicians.
+And so continuous music was born.
+It's a milestone in piano history!
+It's definitely a radically new piano technique.
+It has to be learned, studied, and requires years of devotion before you can really play!
 It took me 40 years to become a Master, where there is a transcendence of the physical body into deeper dimensions.
-Continuous Music actually changes the flesh of the body, just as Tai Chi and Kung Fu change the body of the Master.
+Continuous Music actually modifies the flesh of the body, just as Tai Chi and Kung Fu modify the Master's body.
 But in the case of Continuous Music, the change occurs more within the music... and the hands at the piano.
-The greatest classical pianists in the world will never be able to play the advanced pieces I play because they only have the classical technique, with its emphasis on finger work.
+The world's greatest classical pianists will never be able to play the advanced pieces I play, because they only have classical technique, with its emphasis on fingerwork.
 In continuous music, the pianist goes far beyond the fingers to achieve fast, light movements and multidimensional thinking!
-In fact, ALL other piano techniques, classical, rock, etc. are finger-based.
-Continuous music doesn't use the fingers at all... it is totally energy based and goes through the wrist."
-So much for the history, defence and illustration of continuous music.
+In fact, ALL other piano techniques - classical, rock, etc. - are finger-based.
+Continuous music doesn't use the fingers at all... it's totally energy-based and goes through the wrist."
+So much for the history, defense and illustration of continuous music.

-His first record, KMH (a title deliberately as cryptic as a license plate) is a private concert given in 1978 in Toronto.
+His first record, KMH (a title deliberately as cryptic as a license plate), is a private concert given in Toronto in 1978.
 This recording, which has become a sought-after rarity, is a unique, truly breathtaking moment.
-For nearly fifty minutes, Melnyk overwhelms us with notes of dazzling clarity as if he wanted to knock us out.
-Once you have entered this universe, which requires a certain amount of attention, you can let yourself be invaded by this shower of sound.
+For almost fifty minutes, Melnyk overwhelms us with notes of dazzling clarity, as if he wanted to knock us out.
+Once you've entered this world, which demands a certain amount of attention, you can let yourself be invaded by this shower of sound.
 Surely one of his best records, in any case the most emblematic of continuous music.

-Apart from a certain propensity to (rightly) extol the merits of this new musical and pianistic technique, Lubomyr Melnyk is right to insist on the physical side of his music: to see this musician at the piano is one of those musical moments that one does not forget.
-Such dedication, such technical flexibility and such exaggerated lyricism can only convince.
-A video dating from 1982 in Toronto shows him at his best (34 years old) tirelessly shuffling arpeggios up and down at full speed, surreptitiously changing a note or two and modulating chromatically little by little.
-You can hear these resonances - of which only he has the secret - clash and respond to each other.
-All of Melnyk's art is in this little amateur video.
+In addition to a certain propensity for (rightly) extolling the merits of this new musical and pianistic technique, Lubomyr Melnyk is right to insist on the physical side of his music: seeing this musician at the piano is one of those musical moments you just don't forget.
+Such involvement, such technical flexibility and such exaggerated lyricism are bound to convince.
+A video from 1982 in Toronto shows him at the peak of his powers (34 years old), tirelessly shuffling arpeggios up and down at top speed, surreptitiously changing a note or two and chromatically modulating little by little.
+You can hear these resonances - for which he alone has the secret - collide and respond to each other.
+Melnyk's art lies in this little home video.

-Born to Ukrainian parents in Munich in 1948, his parents moved to Canada in the early 1950s to escape communism. " I started playing when I was 3 years old, my mother and her sister were trained singers, and we had a piano at home - even though we were very poor immigrants at that time - because music was very important to my mother.
-And when she saw that I was composing music on the piano, she made me take lessons - which I hated - but soon I started to like it more and more ... until this instrument became my life and my breath.
+Born of Ukrainian parents in Munich in 1948, his parents moved to Canada in the early 1950s to escape communism. " I started playing when I was 3.
+My mother and her sister were trained singers, and we had a piano at home - even though we were very poor immigrants at the time - because music was very important to my mother.
+And when she saw that I was composing music on the piano, she made me take lessons - which I hated - but soon I began to love it more and more ... until this instrument became my life and my breath.
 I was classically trained, of course!
 Where else can you get such technical training and knowledge?
-I did the normal conservatory work and ended up playing the difficult Beethoven piano sonatas.
-I always loved Beethoven's music above all else but I had a special love for his Third Piano Concerto which I listened to maybe 300 times..."
-It was on a trip to Paris that he met the choreographer Carolyn Carlson and developed his famous continuous technique.
-He even published a theoretical work: Open Time: The Art of Continuous Music .
-It was through dance - so closely linked to music since the dawn of time - that Melnyk found himself.
-He will never stop collaborating with different choreographers.
+I took the normal conservatory course and ended up playing Beethoven's difficult piano sonatas.
+I've always loved Beethoven's music above all else, but I had a special love for his Third Piano Concerto, which I've listened to maybe 300 times..."
+It was on a trip to Paris that he met choreographer Carolyn Carlson and perfected his famous continuous technique.
+The result was a theoretical work entitled Open Time: The Art of Continuous Music.
+So it was through dance - so closely linked to music since the dawn of time - that Melnyk found himself.
+He never stopped collaborating with different choreographers.

-In recent months, concerts have resumed for Lubomyr Melnyk, but his heart is torn by the Ukrainian conflict, several videos testify to this, and a few works have been born of this terror.
-Like his compatriot Valentin Silvestrov, his language in recent years has become less radical, much more lyrical and exacerbated.
-In the face of horror, Lubomyr Melnyk has slowed down his fingers and his notes to make room for silence, verbal anger and emotion.
+In recent months, concerts have resumed for Lubomyr Melnyk, but his heart is torn by the Ukrainian conflict, as evidenced by several videos and a number of works born of this terror.
+Like his compatriot Valentin Silvestrov, his language of recent years has become less radical, much more lyrical and exacerbated.
+In the face of horror, Lubomyr Melnyk has slowed down his fingers and notes to make way for silence, verbal anger and emotion.

 François Mardirossian

-Lubomyr Melnyk will perform at the Superspectives festival in Lyon on 17 June.
+Lubomyr Melnyk will be performing at the Superspectives festival in Lyon on June 17.

 Four works to listen to in priority: